-The SPENH Board is responsible for the effective management of the Energy Networks division, in accordance with the strategy of the SPENH Group.
+The SPENH Board is responsible for the effective management of Energy Networks and NWEN, in accordance with the strategy of the SPENH Group.
 The SPENH Board meets regularly and reviews strategy, operational performance and risk issues on behalf of the SPENH Group.

-The SPENH Board comprised the Chair, Elena León Muñoz, and five other directors as at 31 December 2023.
-The directors and their attendance at SPENH Board meetings held during the period under review (five meetings), are shown below:
+The SPENH Board comprised the Chair, Ana T. Lafuente González, and six other directors as at 31 December 2024.
+The directors, and their attendance at SPENH Board meetings held during the period under review (five meetings), were as follows: